raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 };
 ```

-Given a function written in mockingbird form, we use a JavaScript implementation of the Mockingbird, or M Combinator, to turn it into a recursive function, like this:
+Given a function written in mockingbird form, we use a JavaScript implementation of the mockingbird to turn it into a recursive function:

 ```javascript
 const mockingbird =